-The film begins with recently engaged, Brad Majors (Barry Bostwick) and Janet Weiss (Susan Sarandon) out driving on a cold, rainy night with the misfortune of getting lost; and on top of that, they discovered that they had a flat tire.
-While they set out on foot to find a phone to call for help, they came across a creepy castle belonging to the zany scientist, Dr. Frank N. Furter (Tim Curry).
-With no other choice, they approached the castle only to discover that Dr. Frank was hosting his annual Transylvanian Convention.
-The attendees were a bit eccentric, so say the least.
+The film begins with recently engaged Brad Majors (Barry Bostwick) and Janet Weiss (Susan Sarandon) out driving on a cold, rainy night with the misfortune of getting lost; and on top of that, they discover that they have a flat tire.
+While they set out on foot to find a phone to call for help, they come across a creepy castle belonging to the zany scientist, Dr. Frank N. Furter (Tim Curry).
+With no other choice, they approach the castle only to discover that Dr. Frank is hosting his annual Transylvanian Convention.
+The attendees are a bit eccentric, so say the least.

-Dr. Frank N. Furter introduced himself as a "sweet transvestite from Transsexual, Transylvania."
-Attendees of the convention included Riff Raff (Richard O’Brien), Magenta (Patricia Quinn), Riff Raff’s sister and a kooky groupie named Columbia (Nell Campbell).
-All of the guests were from Transsexual and was either a transvestite or transsexual.
+Dr. Frank N. Furter introduces himself as a "sweet transvestite from Transsexual, Transylvania."
+Attendees of the convention include Riff Raff (Richard O’Brien), Magenta (Patricia Quinn), and Riff Raff’s sister and a kooky groupie named Columbia (Nell Campbell).

-Dr. Frank then declared that he was about to unveil the “secret to life itself!”
-He had used his outlandish talents to create a man that he brought to life, Rocky Horror (Peter Hinwood).
-After the unveiling, a celebration took place, which was promptly crashed by Eddie (Meatloaf).
-Eddie was a former delivery boy who also happened to be an ex-lover to both Dr. Frank and Columbia.
-As if that wasn’t bizarre enough, Eddie also had donated half of his brain to contribute to the creation of Rocky.
+Dr. Frank then declares that he's about to unveil the “secret to life itself!”
+He has used his outlandish talents to create a man that he brought to life, Rocky Horror (Peter Hinwood).
+After the unveiling of Rocky, a celebration takes place, but it's promptly crashed by Eddie (Meatloaf).
+Eddie is a former delivery boy and an ex-lover to both Dr. Frank and Columbia.
+As if that wasn’t bizarre enough, Eddie also donated half of his brain to contribute to the creation of Rocky.

-Ironically, Rocky was afraid of his creator, Dr. Frank.
-The good Dr. attempted to seduce Rocky and was flatly rejected.
-Actually, there was a lot of seducing going on as the celebration got underway; including Eddie playing up to Columbia, his ex.
-Unfortunately, Brad and Janet were caught in the middle of this craziness and were left with no choice but to take it all in.
-When Dr. Frank caught sight of Rocky enjoying the seductive scenery and his newfound life, he became enraged with jealousy and killed Eddie.
-The film then showed Dr. Frank and Rocky going off together.
+Ironically, Rocky is afraid of his creator, Dr. Frank.
+The good Dr. attempts to seduce Rocky and is flatly rejected.
+Actually, there is a lot of seducing going on as the celebration gets underway; including Eddie playing up to Columbia, his ex.
+Unfortunately, Brad and Janet are caught in the middle of this craziness and are left with no choice but to take it all in.
+When Dr. Frank catches sight of Rocky enjoying the seductive scenery and his newfound life, he becomes enraged with jealousy and kills Eddie.
+The film then shows Dr. Frank and Rocky going off together.

 The film just continued to get more bizarre as Dr. Frank seduced both Brad and Janet in their separate bedrooms.
 Dr. Everette Scott (Jonathan Adams), Eddie’s uncle and rival to Dr. Frank showed up looking for his nephew.
 Coincidentally, Dr. Scott was a former teacher to both Brad and Janet leaving Dr. Frank suspicious and paranoid of their connection.

-Dinner was served after the surprising discovery of Janet and Rocky enjoying some alone time between the sheets; upsetting Dr. Frank and Brad.
+Dinner is served after the surprising discovery of Janet and Rocky enjoying some alone time between the sheets, upsetting Dr. Frank and Brad.
 Think dinner couldn’t have gotten more awkward?
-Well, it did just that after it was revealed that Eddie, although dead, was joining them for dinner; as the main course!
-Everyone ran in horror and disgust from the dinner table and ended up in Dr. Frank’s laboratory, where they were turned into nude statues and redressed in cabaret garb.
+Well, it did just that after it is revealed that Eddie, although dead, is joining them for dinner -- as the main course.
+Everyone runs in horror and disgust from the dinner table and ends up in Dr. Frank’s laboratory, where they are turned into nude statues and re-dressed in cabaret garb.
 When they are unfrozen, Dr. Frank has them all perform a cabaret show.

-The cabaret show was suddenly interrupted by Riff Raff and Magenta declaring that they were actually aliens sent from Transsexual and proceeded to kill Columbia and Dr. Frank because he had failed his mission.
-Rocky was so distraught that he climbed to the top of the castle’s tower and jumped to his death.
-The film concludes by Brad, Janet and Dr. Scott being the only ones spared and are left to pick up and carry on.
+The cabaret show is suddenly interrupted by Riff Raff and Magenta, who declare that they are actually aliens sent from Transsexual, and proceed to kill Columbia and Dr. Frank because he had failed his mission.
+Rocky is so distraught that he climbs to the top of the castle’s tower and jumps to his death.
+The film concludes with Brad, Janet and Dr. Scott being the only ones spared and are left to pick up and carry on.
 Charles Gray, the narrator of the film, ends by stating that the human race is equivalent to nothing more than insects, who are "lost in time, and lost in space... and meaning.”

 The plot itself was beyond anything we had seen on the big screen before.
-It was like a train wreck though… we just couldn’t look away!
+It was like a train wreck though… we just couldn’t look away.
 Similarly, the costumes were so outrageous that audiences just marveled at them!
-Before long, The Rocky Horror Picture Show became synonymous with the Midnight Movie!
-Midnight showings were known to include the “anything goes” crowd and became quite popular.
-Audiences were so enthralled that they began attending the movie dressed “in costume” and began inserting themselves into the show.
+Before long, The Rocky Horror Picture Show became synonymous with the "midnight movie" concept, showing at midnight in cities all across the U.S. Audiences were so enthralled that they began attending the movie dressed “in costume” and began inserting themselves into the show.
 People would actually talk back to the picture screen and role play as if they were part of the cast.
-If you have ever attended a midnight showing of this film, you know exactly what I am talking about!

 Like it?
 Share with your friends!